Originally published: 24 March 2026

 - Basic maintenance tasks

-They are not suitable for environments involving fine or hazardous particles.
+They are not generally suitable where fine or more hazardous airborne particles are present.

 FFP2 masks: medium protection

-FFP2 masks offer a higher level of filtration and are widely used across construction and trade environments.
+FFP2 masks offer a higher level of filtration and are widely used across construction, trades and general industrial environments.

 Common uses include: